Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Medicaid nursing home coverage

-Income limits: The applicant’s income must be equal to or less than the cost of nursing home care.
-Usually only income of the spouse who needs nursing home care is counted.
+Income limits: The applicant’s income must be less than the cost of nursing home care.
+Usually only the income of the spouse who needs nursing home care is counted.

 However, nursing home enrollees must pay nearly all their income each month toward their care, other than a small personal needs allowance (of $50 a month) and money to pay for health insurance premiums (such as Medicare Part B and Medigap).